imroc/biu/README.md

 Biu
 ==============
 biu is a golang binary util.
-you can convert bytes to diffrent string format(binary,hex,octal. support binary format only right now), even can convert your data(basic data type) to diffrent string format directly.
+you can convert bytes to different string format(binary,hex,octal. support binary format only right now), even can convert your data(basic data type) to different string format directly.
 And you can also convert a string in binary,hex or octal format to a data with data type whatever you wanted.